Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 5. Herpetic Whitlow

 A less common but painful cause is herpetic whitlow—an infection caused by herpes simplex virus affecting fingers.
-It results in painful blisters near the nail fold accompanied by redness and swelling.
+It results in redness, swelling, and clusters of painful blisters near the fingertip or nail fold, and it can sometimes mimic paronychia.

 The Role of Bacteria and Fungi in Nail Fold Infections

-Bacterial infections are typically caused by Staphylococcus aureus or Streptococcus species invading through breaks in skin integrity.
-These bacteria flourish in warm moist environments created by damaged cuticles or prolonged water exposure.
+Bacterial infections are often linked to organisms such as Staphylococcus aureus and Streptococcus species entering through breaks in the skin.
+These bacteria flourish in warm, moist environments created by damaged cuticles or prolonged water exposure.

 Symptoms That Accompany Swelling and Pain on Your Fingernail’s Side